HashNuke/rad-pike/docs/api.md

 #### POST /api/conversation/:conversation_id/participants

 Add a participant to a conversation.
 This is call is not necessary in most of the cases.
-If you make an API call to post a message to a conversation and the user is not a participant already, then the user will be added to the conversation as a participant.
+If you make an API call to post a activity to a conversation and the user is not a participant already, then the user will be added to the conversation as a participant.

 TODO